Sculpture Square: Urban development and planning

 The location of Sculpture Square itself has been labelled under the NRA's masterplan in 1980 as a mixed used area.
 This provides an explanation as to why Sculpture Square's function as a building may change over a period of time – has no fixed plan for the building itself.
 Comparing to the most recent masterplan in 2014, the area has been labelled as a civic and community institution.
-The area surrounding 155 and 161 Middle Road has developed from an area that is predominantly mixed used and permanent residential areas, to an area with more high rise shopping and business buildings to suit the need of the modern era.
+The area surrounding 155 and 161 Middle Road has developed from an area that was predominantly mixed used and permanent residential areas, to an area with more high rise shopping and business buildings to suit the need of the modern era.
 Most of the buildings such as the Fortune Centre and the GSM buildings were old buildings renovated new, which allows the whole urban area to shed its historical atmosphere to become a more modern industrially developed place.

 Analysing the visibility of Sculpture Square, its surrounding isovist spaces are limited by its neighbouring high rise buildings, hence limiting the Sculpture Square building to be seen from a wider visual field in the city.
 The space syntax of Sculpture Square could be improved by widening the partitions between the low rise buildings of Sculpture Square and the high rise buildings in order to retain its significance as a historical site to its place in the modern city.